Kodowa/incidentalcomplexity/_posts/2017-03-01-ex3-jurassicpark.md

 Form values are saved as a `#submission` when the submit button is clicked.
 This submission has a lifetime equal to that of the `#click`, so a submission must be committed to a record by the user.
 This allows the user to implement custom handling logic.

+One thing this form component does not handle is form validation.
+In a future example, we will demonstrate how certain fields can be required, while others are optional.
+This form will submit any fields that are filled, while omitting any that are not.
+If a form is handled expecting fields that aren't submitted, then the submission will simply be ignored.

 ```eve
 search @browser @event @session
   click = [#click element: [#submit form]]